misabella4/data_project_1/README.md

 - Cleaned up code and combined everything in one section on Colab notebook
 - Correctly found number of number of records and columns for both the ingested and transformed data

-# To Do:
-- File Format Conversion section - allowing the user to choose the output type they want through Python functions that convert the billboard_df into different formats
+# Step 7: File Format Conversion
+- User is able to choose the output type (csv / json) they want
-- Reflection!!
+- Added main function to simulate this use of the data
+- Grouped previous code into more concrete Python functions to make more readable
+- Commented / documented code for error handling / better readability